streakh/OuraAnalyst/README.md

-# OuraRAG - Oura Ring Data Query System
+# OuraAnalyst - Oura Ring Data Query System

-OuraRAG is a web application that allows you to query your Oura Ring data using natural language.
+OuraAnalyst is a web application that allows you to query your Oura Ring data using natural language.
 It combines the power of the Oura API v2 with ChatGPT to provide personalized insights and recommendations based on your health data.

 ## Features